 Use of Funds

 Wind Harvest has everything ready to complete Technology Readiness Level (TRL) 7, the pilot project step in the commercialization process.
-NASA, the airline industry, wind turbine manufacturers and others use the TRL process to guide the development of a new technology.
-This step-by-step process helps ensure that the product works flawlessly when it is launched..
-We have used that same process with our turbines.
+NASA, the airline industry, wind turbine manufacturers and others use to guide the development of a new technology.
+This step-by-step process helps ensure that the product works flawlessly when it is launched.
+We are using that same process with our turbines.

 To overcome the difficulties that capital-intensive products face with traditional investors, we formed Wind Harvest Pilot Project Inc. to tap the power of crowdfunding.

-The next $400,000 from Wefunder investors will be lent to build and certify Wind Harvester v3.2.
-Installed 3 feet away from v3.1, this sleeker turbine will further measure and validate the Coupled Vortex Effect.
-With funding, v3.2 should be certified (TRL 8) and ready for sales in the fall of 2021.
+When $1 million has been raised, we will have enough to complete the engineering and manufacturing of our Wind Harvester v3.2.
+Installed 3 feet away from v3.1, this sleeker turbine will further measure and validate the Coupled Vortex Effect, achieve international certification and be ready for sales by the end of 2021.

 Our 7-year financials predict that Wind Harvest will grow from selling $5.5 million in 2021 to total sales exceeding $1 billion in 2025.
 Our core strategies include: